 Every safari is unique to its location but your daily routine will follow a similar pattern.
 Days usually start before dawn with a steaming cup of coffee in your tent before a game drive or hot air balloon ride, where you’ll see animals at their most active.
 Afterwards, you’ll return to camp to dine and rest during the hottest part of the day; many lodges have pools, spas or viewing terraces where you can relax.
 In the cool of mid-afternoon, you’ll head out for a second game drive complete with sundowners in the bush, finished off with dinner and drinks around the campfire.

-So, what animals can you expect to see on your first safari?
+So, what animals can you expect to see?
 No doubt you’ll want to tick the Big Five off your bucket list: the lion, elephant, buffalo, leopard and rhino, but there’s plenty more to discover.
-Your driver-guide will know the top places to spot other African icons, from giraffes, zebras and crocodiles to hyenas, meerkats and a plethora of colourful birds.
+Your driver-guide will know the top places to spot other African icons, from giraffes, zebras and crocodiles to hyenas, meerkats and a burst of colourful birdlife.
 If you have a yearning to see a particular animal, let your guide know so they can tailor your game drives accordingly and bring binoculars for the best wildlife viewing.

 Most camps also provide a host of special activities besides game drives.
 In some private reserves and conservancies, you can take a walking safari with a naturalist who’ll point out fascinating small details, from dung beetles to animal tracks and dens.
 Join ethical tours to local villages or community projects, spot nocturnal animals on a night drive or enjoy a stargazing session.
 Remember to simply soak up the sights and sounds of Africa too.